Venture Fund FAQs

 Funded ideas receive money to help establish their proposal over an agreed timeframe, based on achieving agreed milestones.

 Who decides on the amount of funds allocated and what the milestones are?

-The judging panel decides on the fund recipient(s), on the amount that the successful recipient(s) receive, and on the milestones that must be met to receive fund instalments.
+The judging panel and Venture Fund management decide on the fund recipient(s), on the amount that the successful recipient(s) receive, and on the milestones that must be met to receive fund instalments.

 Will I retain ownership of the intellectual property of my business plan?

 You will retain all proprietary rights to your business plan.
 Copies of your business plan will be circulated only for judging purposes.
 If the AUT Venture Fund receives any requests from academics, media or members of the public for your business plan, the enquiry will be directed to you.
-Due to the nature of the competition we will not ask judges, staff or the audience to agree to or sign non-disclosure statements for any participant.
-We suggest therefore that highly sensitive material be excluded from your business plan if you or your team is concerned about confidentiality of such material.
+Due to the nature of the competition we will not ask judges, staff or management to agree to or sign non-disclosure statements for any participant, but the process is confidential.
+We suggest therefore that you seek independent protection for any highly sensitive material if you or your team is concerned about confidentiality of such material.

 Please note that audio and visual recordings may be made of the presentations at the competition finals.
-Participation in the contest demonstrates students’ agreement to allow AUT to videotape the oral presentations, the question and answer period, and feedback sessions.
-Final presentations, question and answer periods, and feedback sessions may be posted on the Internet as publicity for the AUT Business Plan Competition and the AUT Venture Fund.
+A brief description of your idea will be used for publicity purposes.
+Participation in the contest demonstrates students’ agreement to allow AUT to videotape the prize giving ceremony which may be posted on the Internet as publicity for the AUT Business Plan Competition and the AUT Venture Fund.